-Through grant funding received in 2016, Oakland Animal Services has an amazing opportunity to create a sustainable, wider reaching foster program.
-Foster programs save lives, alleviate shelter stress and provide a chance for the many animals who simply don’t display their most endearing sides in a shelter environment.
+Through grant funding received in 2016, Oakland Animal Services created its first wider-reaching foster program.
+Now funded by the Friends of Oakland Animal Services, the foster program saves lives, alleviates shelter stress and provides a chance for the many animals who simply don’t display their most endearing sides in a shelter environment.
 Fostering also bonds the shelter with the community it serves; providing an additional tool in education about animal overpopulation, the beauty of shelter animals and the values of adopting.

 Fostering is a great way to help a shelter animal on a temporary basis.
 The animal benefits greatly from the relative quiet, stability and just plain fun of home life.
-We like to think of it as a “lending library,” where you can check out an animal to see whether it’s the right fit.
+Being a foster parent instills a huge sense of accomplishment because you provide the care to prepare the pets for adoption!

 How to foster a cat